Tax Tax Advice

 Despite its volatility, Bitcoin is far and beyond the most popular and well-known crytpocurrency in circulation.
 However with over 1,300 currencies as of November 2017, the concept and use of virtual currencies are becoming increasingly popular.

+There are two ways to acquire cryptocurrencies and these in turn impact your tax situation.
 Firstly, there is mining.
 Mining has been bandied about throughout 2017 when cryptocurrency comes up in conversation but few truly understand what it actually is, or how it affects your tax position.

 In simple terms, cryptocurrency mining is a system that allows computer users to calculate the complex algorithms which are the key to verifying each transaction in a blockchain.
 Upon successful verification, the miner is rewarded with cryptocurrency.